Can I Use Niacinamide After An AHA/BHA Peel?

 Incorporating a treatment like this once a week, depending on your skin type, will still provide the desired benefits, without stripping your skin of too much moisture.

-Making sure to follow up with a well-hydrating product after using such a solution will help preserve the results, while also helping your skin look and feel its best.
+Make sure to follow up with a hydrating product after using such a solution to preserve the results and help your skin look and feel its best.

 Can Niacinamide Be Applied After AHA/BHA Peels?

-The newest, buzziest ingredients are always changing as innovative formulas are continuing to be developed and discovered.
+The newest, buzziest ingredients are constantly changing as innovative formulas are continually developed and discovered.

 With all the chatter that surrounds some of these hero ingredients.

-It may seem like we need to add everything into our own skincare routine at once in order to take full advantage of each ingredient’s benefits.
+It may seem like we need to add everything to our skincare routine at once to take full advantage of each ingredient’s benefits.

 As tempting as it may be to overhaul your entire routine to include each ingredient.

-There are certain products that work well together, while others do not, and it is important to research and understand the dos and don’ts before altering your routine completely.
+Certain products work well together, while others do not, and it is essential to research and understand the dos and don’ts before completely altering your routine.

 So, do niacinamide and AHA/BHA peels mix?